FellipiBorges/FellipiBorges/README.md

 Logistics Analyst | HTML5 | CSS | Javascript
 </p>

 📫Every day I feel motivated to learn more about technology.
 I started out wanting to create a news site and I thought it would be easy, but I saw that I should disconnect from everything and learn from scratch to achieve my goals.
 What is the result of all this?
-An unconditional passion for the Front-End and an immense desire to always evolve.
+An unconditional passion for the programming and an immense desire to always evolve.

 ## 🔭 What am i working on...
 Working on projects that can change the world